Maharashtra Express

 This train is named after the state of Maharashtra.
 Although its name puts it in the league of trains named after their states .i.e.
 Kerala Express, Tamil Nadu Express, Andhra Pradesh Express etc., it does not connect the state & national capitals.

 Coaches

-The 11039/11040 Gondia–Kolhapur Maharashtra Express presently has 1 AC 2 tier, 2 AC 3 tier, 8 Sleeper Class & 5 Unreserved/General coaches.
+The 11039/11040 Gondia–Kolhapur Maharashtra Express presently has 1 AC 2 Tier, 4 AC 3 Tier, 8 Sleeper Class & 5 General Unreserved LHB coaches.

 It does not carry a pantry car coach.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 11039 Gondia–Kolhapur Maharashtra Express covers the distance of 1348 km in 28 hours 45 mins averaging 46.82 km/h & 28 hours 25 mins as 11040 Kolhapur–Gondia Maharashtra Express averaging 47.37 km/h.

-As its average speed in both directions is below 55 km/has per Indian Railways rules, it does not have a Express surcharge.
+As its average speed in both directions is below 55 km/has per Indian Railways rules, it does not have an express surcharge.